Health and Social Care

 All personnel involved in managing and executing a research project are competent to do so by education, training, and experience or are otherwise competent to do so under the direction of a professionally qualified person.

 Ethical values drive all components of research initiatives and ensure their scientific soundness.

 - Patient, Service User, and Public Involvement

-Unless otherwise stated, patients, service users, and the general public are involved in designing, managing, conducting, and disseminating research.
+Unless we state otherwise, patients, service users, and the general public play an active role in designing, managing, conducting, and disseminating research.